Scuba Diving Sites Near Montreal

 Brockville, Ontario |

 Boat Dive.
 Very popular shipwreck site just facing Brockville town centre.
 3 masted wooden boot built in 1863 and sank in 1889.
+Medium to strong current at times.
 Max depth 60 feet.
 Action Scuba Open Water students have the option to dive this site for free following their 4 certification dives.
-Strong current.
 Included on Action Scuba's charter schedule |

 Open Water |